Covid-19 and your immigration status

 The International Student Support Service

-We want to reassure you that the International Student Support Service will continue to operate throughout the pandemic.
+We want to reassure you that the International Student Support Service will continue to operate a full service throughout the pandemic.

-At the moment we are operating a fully remote service.
+At the moment we are operating mainly remotely.
 You will still receive the same high quality guidance, and we are able to offer visa application appointments via MS Teams to students making visa applications in the UK, as well as a highly responsive email advice service.
+Over the remainder of this academic year, we will be increasing our on-campus presence and will update this information as necessary.

 Frequently Asked Questions

-I'm a current student and hold a Tier 4 / Student Route visa.
-I am studying remotely for the remainder of the academic year.
+I am a current student on a Tier 4 / Student Route visa.
+Can I study remotely for the remainder of the academic year 21/22.
 Will this affect my visa?

 I have made a successful visa application outside the UK, but I am unable to travel during the validity of the entry clearance sticker.
 What can I do?